labgem/microscope-user-doc/docs/content/mage/viewer.rst

 What do I do if java doesn’t work on my computer ?
 --------------------------------------------------

-Go to the Artemis Website: `Link text <http://www.sanger.ac.uk/resources/software/artemis/>`_
+Go to the Artemis Website: `http://www.sanger.ac.uk/resources/software/artemis/ <http://www.sanger.ac.uk/resources/software/artemis/>`_

 Download Artemis and install it on your personal computer.